CRAN Task View: Survival Analysis

 truncated survival data.

-package permits to fit an univariate
+permits to fit an univariate distribution by maximum

-distribution by maximum likelihood.
+likelihood.
 Data can be interval censored.

 to estimate the hazard function through kernel methods for right-censored data.